omni-us/research-seq2seq-HTR/README.md

 1. Download the [IAM datasets](http://www.fki.inf.unibe.ch/databases/iam-handwriting-database) into <your_folder>, copy all the word-level images into folder <your_folder>/words/, and then copy the groundtruth files from RWTH_partition/ to <your_folder>.
 You can also find the original RWTH Aachen partition [here](https://github.com/jpuigcerver/Laia/tree/master/egs/iam/data/part/lines/aachen), which is in line-level.

-2. Open file loadData2_vgg.py and change the row 22 to <your_folder>.
-Our experiments are all working on word-level IAM dataset, so you can just ignore the row 26.
-But if you are interested in line-level experiments, you are welcome to have it a try:-)
+2. Open file datasetConfig.py and replace the dataset location in the first row with <your_folder>.
+Remember to put a "/" to the end of <your_folder>.
+It's not guaranteed that the model can work fine with the line-level dataset, but if you are interested, you are welcome to have it a try:-)

 ### Training process: